 - 7.3.1 The transaction will generate a capital receipt for the Council, as set out in Exempt Appendix 2.
-The capital receipt will be available to fund the City Council's transformation programme, in line with the Financial Plan 2020-2024 and the Financial Plan 2021-2025 approved in February 2021, providing resources to support delivery of a balanced budget. - 7.3.2 The property is currently subject to an annual rental of £11,650 per annum which will be lost to the City Council.
+The capital receipt will be available to fund the City Council's transformation programme, in line with the Financial Plan 2020-2024 and the Financial Plan 2021-2025 approved in February 2021, providing resources to support delivery of a balanced budget. - 7.3.2 The property is currently subject to a combined annual rental of £2,260 per annum which will be lost to the City Council.
 This income forms part of the existing Property Services budget allocation.
-The loss of income will be mitigated on a one-off basis in 2021/22 from corporate resources and factored in on an ongoing basis with effect from 2022/23 as part of the City Council rolling Medium Term Financial Plan (MTFP) refresh. - 7.3.3 As the property is currently let on full repairing and insuring terms (the lessee picks up all of those costs), the holding costs related to this asset are limited to the cost of BCC officer time incurred in managing the lease as part of the wider city centre portfolio of properties, and not specifically recorded or measured. - 7.3.4 The purchaser will pay a contribution towards the Council's professional costs related to the disposal as detailed in Exempt Appendix 2.
+The loss of income will be managed within the wider rental income revenue budget for the commercial portfolio. - 7.3.3 As the property is currently let on full repairing and insuring terms (the lessee picks up all of those costs), the holding costs related to this asset are limited to the cost of BCC officer time incurred in managing the leases as part of the wider city centre portfolio of properties, and these are not specifically recorded or measured. - 7.3.4 The purchaser will pay a contribution towards the Council's professional costs related to the disposal as detailed in Exempt Appendix 2.

-7.3.5 The purchase price, including any contribution to the Council's costs, is exclusive of VAT.
+7.3.5 The purchase price, any future overage, and / or any contribution to the Council's costs, are exclusive of VAT.
 However, as the City Council has not opted to tax the site, nor intends to do so prior to the disposal, VAT is not chargeable on the purchase price.